-Your potential for growth isn’t only about having a good number of the right clients who value the services of your spa or massage practice.
+Your growth potential isn’t only about having a good number of the right clients who value the services of your spa or massage practice.
 Success generally involves having the right strategic partnerships as well.
 Your partnerships could potentially involve merging your business with another.
 It also could involve marketing partnerships with other business entities that share a similar client profile.
 And then there are the partnerships you form with suppliers.
-At BIOTONE, we consider all our of customers partners to serve the needs of consumers seeking massage and skincare services and to achieve our respective business goals at the same time.
+At BIOTONE, we consider all our customer's partners to serve the needs of consumers seeking massage and skincare services and to achieve our respective business goals at the same time.

-Financial stability: You don’t want to be left holding the bag.
+You don’t want to be left holding the bag.
 Find out about a potential partner’s credit history and financial ability to support the endeavor you share.

 You have to trust your partner and feel confident the person will never let you down.
 That’s why your partner must share your standards of honesty, integrity, and business conduct.

 When you find the right partner, value it.
 Like any relationship, a partnership will need periodic reviews to make sure things are going smoothly and meet each party's needs and expectations.